hpesoj/gsl-pointers/README.md

 | String   | `string`                                   | `string_view`                  |
 | Iterator | —                                          | _assorted_                     |

-An existing proposal for `unique_ptr`-esque "dumb" pointer type `observer_ptr` tries to fill the "non-owned single" use case, but `view` and `optional_view`, rather than being based on the types that were designed to fill the "owned single" gap, are designed specifically to for purpose.
+An [existing proposal](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwjhk8zH0KfQAhUKo48KHS80BA8QFgg1MAM&url=http%3A%2F%2Fwww.open-std.org%2Fjtc1%2Fsc22%2Fwg21%2Fdocs%2Fpapers%2F2014%2Fn4282.pdf&usg=AFQjCNERsxVdyqKaN9WSoUfMkQM-6LGEdQ&sig2=MGpUtRM0As5RYm4I4oZkYg) for `unique_ptr`-esque "dumb" pointer type `observer_ptr` tries to fill the "non-owned single" use case, but `view` and `optional_view`, rather than being based on the types that were designed to fill the "owned single" gap, are designed specifically for their intended purpose.
 The result is an API that:

 * Improves code correctness
 * More clearly documents intent